-- Does your legislation specify criteria for nomination a near miss event, a minor damage, a deviation, a finding, an incident or an accident as a radiological event of interest YES - If no, does some official document of the licensee specify these criteria?

-- What are the most important radiological criteria? - a) Exceeding the annual exposure limit or any other dose constraints of occupational exposed persons: 20 mSv effective dose, not occupational exposed persons: 1 mSv effective dose persons of the public: 0,3 mSv effective dose
+- Does your legislation specify criteria for nomination a near miss event, a minor damage, a deviation, a finding, an incident or an accident as a radiological event of interest Yes - If no, does some official document of the licensee specify these criteria? .....(they also do) - What are the most important radiological criteria?
+Regulations: - a) Exceeding the annual exposure limit or any other dose constraints of occupational exposed persons: 50 mSv effective dose (100 mSv during 5 consecutive years), persons of the public: 0,1 mSv (from effluents from one NPP)

-500 mSv dose for skin, 500 mSv for extremities, 150 mSv for the lens
+500 mSv for skin, 500 mSv for extremities, 150 mSv for the lens of the eye